This statue, a reduced size copy of New York’s Statue of Liberty, used to stand on top of Leicester’s now demolished Liberty Shoe Factory.

 But why is there a version of the Statue of Liberty in Leicester at all?

-It’s not because there was a Liberty Shoes company – in fact the shoe company was named after the directors of Lennards Shoes visited New York in 1920 and saw the Statue of Liberty.
+It’s not because there was already a Liberty Shoes company in Leicester – in fact the shoe company was named after the directors of the existing Lennards Shoes visited New York in 1920 and saw the Statue of Liberty.

 They were so impressed that on their return to Leicester they asked sculptor Joseph Herbert Morcom to sculpt them a smaller version from three pieces of stone in his workshop in The Newarke, Leicester.

 Once completed they had it placed on top of their new factory building (1919) on the corner of Eastern Boulevard and Upperton Road and renamed their company ‘Liberty Shoes‘.

 The Liberty Statue stood there, overlooking the River Soar, until the factory was demolished in 2003.
 The statue then sat in storage until 2008 when due to public demand it was put back on show on the traffic island made as part of the Upperton Road viaduct system.